 Zion National Park is Open

-From early spring to late fall, you can ride a free shuttle to access the Zion Canyon Scenic Drive.
+From early spring to late fall, ride free shuttles in Springdale and the park.
 You do not need a ticket or reservation to ride the park shuttle.
-Check to see our current shuttle schedule.
+Check the seasonal shuttle schedule before your visit.

-In addition to this page, you can also find updated road conditions on Twitter @ZionNPS.
-For Utah road conditions, call 866-511-8824, or if you are in Utah, dial 5-1-1 on your cell phone.
+We share updates about park roads on Twitter @ZionNPS and on the webpage you are reading.
+For other Utah road conditions, call 866-511-8824, or if you are in Utah, dial 5-1-1 on your cell phone.